modcluster/mod_cluster/README.md

 Building
 --------

-### Java Part
+### Servlet Container Modules

-Before building, ensure you have maven version 3.0 or newer (`mvn -version`) and JDK 6.0 or newer (`java -version`).
+Before building, ensure you have Maven version 3.0 or newer (`mvn -version`) and JDK 6.0 or newer (`java -version`).
-It is possible to build entire Java part for all containers:
+It is possible to build modules for all containers:

     mvn install